sassoftware/sasoptpy/doc/guide/models.rst

 Note that all variables and constraints are included by reference.

+.. _solving-model:

 Solving a model
 ~~~~~~~~~~~~~~~

 A model is solved by using the :meth:`Model.solve` method.
 This method converts
 Python definitions into an MPS file and uploads it to a CAS server for the optimization
 action.
-The type of the optimization problem is determined based on the variable types and expressions.
+The type of the optimization problem is determined according to the variable types and expressions.

 >>> m.solve()
 NOTE: Initialized model model_1